KnutAM/FerriteAssembly.jl/docs/src/index.md

 # FerriteAssembly

-The goal of [FerriteAssembly](https://github.com/KnutAM/FerriteAssembly.jl) is to provide a simple structure to perform assembly in [Ferrite.jl](https://github.com/Ferrite-FEM/Ferrite.jl/).
+The goal of [FerriteAssembly](https://github.com/KnutAM/FerriteAssembly.jl) is to provide a simple structure for assembling in [Ferrite.jl](https://github.com/Ferrite-FEM/Ferrite.jl/).

-Sequential and threaded assembly of both the `DofHandler` and `MixedDofHandler` are supported.
+Sequential and threaded assembly when using either the `DofHandler` or the `MixedDofHandler` is supported.

-The package works by exporting the `doassemble!` function, and require the user to define either `element_routine!` (calculate both `Ke` and `re`), or just `element_residual!` (calculate only `re`).
+The package works by exporting the `doassemble!` function, and requiring the user to define either `element_routine!` (calculate both `Ke` and `re`), or just `element_residual!` (calculate only `re`).
 In the latter case, `Ke` is calculated by [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl)

-Dispatch is typically done on a user-defined `material` struct, and possible on `cellvalues` as well, which can also be a `NamedTuple/Tuple`.
+Dispatch `element_routine!`/`element_residual!` is typically based on a user-defined `material` struct, and possibly also on `cellvalues`.
+For multiple fields, the latter can also be a `NamedTuple/Tuple`.
-State variables and current dof-values for the cell are directly available in the `element_routine!` Old dof-values for the cell, user-defined `cache` and `cell_load` types, cell coordinates and more are available through the `CellBuffer` type given as additional input.
+State variables (to be mutated) and current dof-values for the cell are directly available in the `element_routine!`

+Old dof-values for the cell, user-defined `cache` and `cell_load` types, cell coordinates and more are available through the `CellBuffer` type that given as an additional input.

 ## A minimal example
 ```@eval